ksundeen/mymooder/README.md

         # This may prompt that you need the Java SDK version 8, in which case, install it with:
         brew install --cask temurin@8

-        # Navigate to the directory
+ 8. Navigate to the mymooder-frontend directory and use justfile commands to run various commands in this order:

-        npm run android
-        npm run ios # You need to use macOS to build the ios project - use the Expo app if you need to iOS development without a mac.
+* Configure the apps

+        1. Configure the app with the just command
+        2. Build the expo profile with a pre-build command
+        3. Run the apps locally to confirm they work
+        4. Use expo to build the apps and distribute them for testing

+        NODE_ENV=development npx expo start

+9. To create credentials for iOS, use `eas credentials` from https://docs.expo.dev/app-signing/app-credentials/ to register the provisioning file to authortize the app.

 ![wsl-root-img](run-apps.png?raw=true)